Module 02: Autograd

 Key Insight

 The logic is identical.
-PyTorch just:
+PyTorch:

 • Handles _unbroadcast automatically